 - Fresh parsley – you can use either curly or Italian flat leaf parsley.
 Be sure to remove the parsley stems, as they tend to be a little bitter.

-- Extra virgin olive oil or garlic infused olive oil – if you follow a low-FODMAP diet, use garlic-infused oil in place of garlic
+- Extra virgin olive oil or garlic infused olive oil – if you follow a low-FODMAP diet, use garlic-infused olive oil in place of fresh garlic

 - Garlic – fresh is best.
 Omit this and use garlic-infused olive oil instead of regular olive oil for a low-FODMAP sauce.